by Craig Brelsford

 Paul Holt (PH): I see from a recent posting that @李伟 photographed an Arctic Warbler at Nanhui on the 28 October.
 Great images!
 Isn’t that extremely late?
 The latest ever Beijing record’s over two weeks earlier than that.

 I then posted a long list of my Arctic-type records from autumn 2014 and autumn 2015.
 In the list, I bunched together all members of the Arctic Warbler Complex (Arctic Warbler Phylloscopus borealis borealis and P. b. kennicotti, Kamchatka Leaf Warbler P. examinandus, and Japanese Leaf Warbler P. xanthodryas).
-I list all three species because, although it is presumed that the vast majority of spring and autumn records in Shanghai pertain to borealis, it is far from certain what the proportions are.
+I list all three species because, although it is presumed that the majority of spring and autumn records in Shanghai are borealis, it is far from certain what the proportions are.
 (Arctic Warbler and its sister species are nearly impossible to separate on morphology but are distinguishable by voice.)

 The latest autumn record I had of an Arctic-type warbler was 24 Oct.
 (2015).